egoranuchin/docs/sr_tech_interview/README.md

 # Application's Docker image creation

-While the cloud migration initiative is active at Nordlys, the developers across all teams must understand the application development process to a cloud infrastructure using self-created Docker images.
+While the cloud migration initiative is active at Nordlys, the developers across all teams must understand the application deployment process to a cloud infrastructure using self-created Docker images.

 ## Introduction